-Known for finding the fun in economics, Dr. Chris Kuehl (“Keel”) provides an up-to-the-minute assessment of the economy and analysis of trends to watch.
-Chris is a Managing Director of Armada Corporate Intelligence.
-He provides forecasts and strategic guidance for a wide variety of corporate clients around the world.
-He is the chief economist for several national and international organizations.
-He is also the economic analyst for several state accounting societies.
+Dr. Chris Kuehl is an economist based in Kansas City.
+His firm provides forecasts and strategic guidance for a wide variety of corporate clients around the world.
+He is also the chief economist for several national and international organizations, including NSCA.

 Geoff Colvin of Fortune magazine delivers valuable insights to help companies and leaders win by confronting reality faster than their competition.
 His unique perspective stems from unparalleled access to top global business leaders who tell him what they’re seeing, thinking, and doing.
 As a result, he has analyzed companies and business leaders worldwide as they confront the largest issues of our time and has pinpointed what distinguishes the winners from the losers.
 Colvin is author of four books, including the groundbreaking international bestseller, Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else.